Easy195/FaithRL/README.md

 Ensure your training data is located at the following path:
 * **Path**: `mydata/train.parquet`

-### 2. PRM Model Deployment
+### 2. Download and Deploy PRM Model
-Before starting the training, you must deploy the PRM service to handle reward requests. python3 pipeline.py
+Before starting the training, download and deploy the PRM service to handle reward requests.

+Download PRM model from [Hugging Face - Hallucination Evaluation Model](https://huggingface.co/vectara/hallucination_evaluation_model).

+Then, deploy the PRM service using the following command: python3 pipeline.py

 ### 3. Start Training